A Day in the Life at Scott

 Ettrick & Blackbird

 Ettrick and Blackbird fields are located approximately 120 kilometres (75 miles) northeast of Aberdeen in about 115 metres (377 feet) of water.
-Nexen is pursuing a planned decommissioning program for these fields with the first phase now completed.
-Both fields are shut-in and ceased production on June 2016, the FPSO has been disconnected from the subsea infrastructure and towed away.
-The next phase involves preparation for the dismantling and removal of subsea facilities to onshore, which will later be followed by the plug and abandonment of the wells.
-The decommissioning activities are expected to take several years to complete.
+Nexen is pursuing a planned decommissioning programme for these fields with three out of five phases now completed.
+Both fields are shut-in and ceased production on June 2016, the FPSO has been disconnected and has left the field and all subsea infrastructure has now been removed.
+The next phase will involve the plug and abandonment of the wells.
+The remaining decommissioning activities are expected to take around two years to complete.

 The Scott platform, which came on stream in 1993, produces crude oil and natural gas from the Scott, Telford and Rochelle fields.
 Scott is located about 188 km (116 miles) northeast of Aberdeen in 142 metres (465 feet) of water.
 Oil from the platform is exported via the Forties pipeline to the Kinneil Terminal in Scotland.
 Natural gas is exported via the SAGE pipeline system.